pgtipping/the-synth-rag/memory-bank/activeContext.md

 ## Current Work Focus

-The current focus is on implementing the RAG (Retrieval-Augmented Generation) chatbot demo with multiple use cases.
-The project is in the development phase, with the following areas being actively worked on:
+The current focus is on preparing the RAG (Retrieval-Augmented Generation) chatbot demo for deployment.
+The project is in the final stages of development, with the following areas being actively worked on:

-1. **File Upload Component**: Implementing the file upload functionality with support for multiple file formats
-2. **Chat Interface**: Building the chat interface with streaming responses
-3. **Vector Database Integration**: Setting up Pinecone for document embeddings and retrieval
-4. **Document Processing Pipeline**: Creating the pipeline for parsing, chunking, and embedding documents
-5. **Use Case Selector**: Implementing the UI for selecting different use cases
+1. **Deployment Configuration**: Setting up the necessary configuration for deploying to Vercel
+2. **Database Migration**: Creating database schema for production deployment
+3. **Security Enhancements**: Implementing CORS middleware and other security measures
+4. **Environment Configuration**: Setting up proper environment variables for different environments
+5. **Documentation**: Updating documentation for deployment and usage

 ## Recent Changes

-### March 8, 2023
+### March 8, 2023 (Latest)

+- Fixed build errors related to import paths
+- Created proper .env.example file with placeholder values
+- Fixed failing tests in the chat API route
+- Updated database configuration to support both development and production
+- Created Vercel deployment configuration
+- Added CORS middleware for API routes
+- Created database migration script
+- Updated README with deployment instructions
-- Set up the Memory Bank documentation structure
+- Set up Memory Bank documentation structure
-- Created initial documentation files (projectbrief.md, productContext.md, systemPatterns.md, techContext.md)
-- Reviewed project requirements and architecture

 ### Previous Changes (from docs/system/projectStatus.md)